When do I have to pay bpm?

 You pay bpm if you are using the public road in the Netherlands in a delivery van that was converted into a passenger car.

 As a resident of the Netherlands you pay bpm, if you are using a car or motorcycle which has not been registered in the Netherlands.
 And you are using this car or motorcycle on the public road in the Netherlands.
-For delivery vans you only pay bpm for those delivery vans which have been put into use on or after 1 July 2005.

 You pay bpm if you live in the Netherlands and you want to drive in the Netherlands, for more than 14 days, a passenger car, motorcycle or delivery van with a foreign registration number, which you borrowed, rented or leased abroad.
 Is the period laid down in the rental or lease contract no longer than 4 years?
 In that case you only pay bpm over the rental or lease period.